dsuarez01/nlp_project/README.md

 1. Download our large dataset [[here](https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information/code)].
 2. Upload this dataset to a Google Drive folder
 3. Mount the Google Drive folder and change the file path to load the csv accordingly
-4. Run `initial_data_processing.ipynb` with the appropriate file path to the csv.
+4. Run `initial_data_processing.ipynb` in Google Colab on 1 T4 GPU with the appropriate file path to the csv.
 This file should result in and save a smaller and processed csv

 The rest of the notebook is standalone and should be functional.